C0deboy/stats-scraper/README.md

 # Programing languages statistics scraper

-Rewrited to Kotlin Java tool which collects (scraps from web) statistics for programing languages for my site [jaki-jezyk-programowania.pl](https://jaki-jezyk-programowania.pl/).
+[Java tool](https://github.com/C0deboy/jjp-stats-scraper) rewrited to Kotlin which collects (scraps from web) statistics for programing languages for my site [jaki-jezyk-programowania.pl](https://jaki-jezyk-programowania.pl/).

 Currently, the tool is fetching data for each language from:
 - [Github](https://github.com/)